|

 In fact, the scolecodonts derive from rather complex jaw apparatuses consisting of numerous differently shaped, usually paired elements.
 Occassionally, if right collecting techniques are employed, entirely preserved jaw apparatuses can be found.
 Usually, however, indirect methods need to be used to reconstruct different individual jaws back into jaw apparatuses representing particular (natural) genera and species.
 In the early stage of scolecodont research, every single jaw was taken as a separate species with its own binominal name.
 This made artificially the number of taxa very large and caused high demand of large-scale revisions by later students.

-Fossil scolecodonts are rather poorly studied - that's because of common belief of hopelessly confusing taxonomy and, on the other hand, rather low evolution rate and strong facies dependance of jaw-bearing polychaetes which makes them less attractive for biostratigraphy.
+Fossil scolecodonts are rather poorly studied - that's because of common belief of hopelessly confusing taxonomy and, on the other hand, rather slow evolution and strong facies dependance which makes the jaw-bearing polychaetes them less attractive for biostratigraphy.
+Currently there are only some five persons with noteworthy experience in fossil scolecodont research, and even less who are actively publishing on the subject.